 Global and United States Valentine’s Day Industry Statistics and Trends

-Famous for being a day to shower your significant other with romantic gifts, Valentine’s Day is one of the most celebrated holidays of the year.
-Here we’ve brought together a comprehensive overview of Valentine’s Day industry statistics and trends including shifts in production, employment, consumer sentiment, consumer spending, COVID-19 implications, floristry practices, and floriculture both Globally and in the United States.
-We’ve also detailed the history and origins of Valentine’s Day dating back to Ancient Rome.
+Famous for being a day to shower your significant other with romantic gifts, and send the message “I love you”, Valentine’s Day is one of the most celebrated holidays of the year.
+Here we’ve brought together a comprehensive overview of Valentine’s Day industry statistics and trends, including shifts in production, employment, consumer sentiment, consumer spending, COVID-19 implications, floristry practices, and floriculture both Globally and in the United States.
+We’ve also detailed the history and origins of Valentine’s Day, dating back to Ancient Rome.

 The History & Origins of Valentine’s Day